Welcome to my trip report on Malindo Air ATR-72 joyride!

 I was actually hoping for a butter cake, not a fan of crackers.

 The take-off was a bit bumpy but nothing like the Firefly flight I had, it was clear blue sky all the way, perfect day of flying.
 We had a few small bumps but nothing major for the Captain to turn on the seatbelt sign and he only did that when it was time to prepare for arrival.

 Here are some photos of the window shots taken during the flight.

 Quite a number of interesting aircraft along this way.

 Flying in beautiful weather is so enjoyable!

-Landing was very smooth (Do check the video), we taxied to a remote parking lot where we disembarked from our aircraft to the tarmac.
+The landing was smooth, we taxied to a remote parking lot where we disembarked from our aircraft to the tarmac.
 From there we took some photos of the nearby aircraft including ours and we stayed until the ground staff chased us away.
 The pilots of our flights thought that I was a pilot but he knew later we were a bunch of aviation enthusiasts and didn't stop us taking photos.

 Here are some photos at the tarmac